Colocolo (tribal chief): Mentions in later accounts

 Juan Ignacio Molina follows Ercilla's account of Colocolo as the wise elder, in his The Geographical, Natural and Civil History of Chili, Vol. II, (1808).
-He claims Colocolo was killed in the 1558 Battle of Quiapo.
+He claims that Colocolo was killed in the 1558 Battle of Quiapo.

-Other claims
+Other mentions

-Claims are Colocolo held the position of "Toqui de la Paz" (Peace Chief) but took over strategic duties when Spanish conquest began, becoming the head of the native Mapuche forces against these invaders.
-Some others believe his death happened during the great famine and typhus epidemic in 1554–1555.
+Some have claimed that Colocolo held the position of "Toqui de la Paz" (Peace Chief) but took over strategic duties when Spanish conquest began, becoming the head of the native Mapuche forces against these invaders.
+Others believe that his death occurred during the great famine and typhus epidemic in 1554–1555.

-Modern symbol
+Modern symbolism

-Colocolo, is a symbol of heroic courage, bravery, and wisdom who fought and never surrendered to the Spaniards.
-Remembered as Ercilla's 60-something elder widely respected by mapuche people, among his captains we can find headchiefs whose names are part of Chile's present geography: Paicaví, Lemo, Lincoyán, Elicura and Orompello, just to name a few.
+Colocolo is a symbol of heroic courage, bravery, and wisdom who fought and never surrendered to the Spaniards.
+Remembered as Ercilla's 60-something elder, widely respected by Mapuche people, many of his captains were head chiefs who gave their names to locations within Chile, such as Paicaví, Lemo, Lincoyán, Elicura and Orompello.

 The most popular Chilean football club, Colo-Colo, was named after this warrior.
-The Chilean Navy has given its name to several ships throughout history.
+The Chilean Navy used his name for several ships throughout history.